ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

 > You don't have to use this strategy when using the search tool in [Advanced eDiscovery](compliance20/overview-ediscovery-20.md).
 That's because all datacenters are searched when you search SharePoint sites and OneDrive accounts in Advanced eDiscovery.
 You have to use this strategy of region-specific user accounts and search permissions filters only when using the Content Search tool and running searches associated with [eDiscovery cases](ediscovery-cases.md).

-For example, let's say that an eDiscovery manager needs to search for SharePoint and OneDrive content in satellite locations in Chicago, London, and Tokyo.
-The first step is to create three users accounts, one each location.
-The next step is to create three search permissions filters, one for each location and corresponding user account.
+For example, let's say that an eDiscovery manager needs to search for SharePoint and OneDrive content in satellite locations in North American, Europe, and Asia Pacific.
+The first step is to create three users accounts, one for each location.
+The next step is to create three search permissions filters, one for each location *and* corresponding user account.
 Here are examples of the three search permissions filters for this scenario.
 In each of these examples, the **Region** specifies the SharePoint datacenter location for that geo and the **Users** parameter specifies the corresponding user account.

 **North America**

 ```
-New-ComplianceSecurityFilter -FilterName "SPMultiGeo-Chicago" -Users ediscovery-chicago@contoso.com -Region NAM -Action ALL
+New-ComplianceSecurityFilter -FilterName "SPMultiGeo-NAM" -Users ediscovery-nam@contoso.com -Region NAM -Action ALL
 ```

 **Europe**

 ```
-New-ComplianceSecurityFilter -FilterName "SPMultiGeo-London" -Users ediscovery-london@contoso.com -Region GBR -Action ALL
+New-ComplianceSecurityFilter -FilterName "SPMultiGeo-EUR" -Users ediscovery-eur@contoso.com -Region EUR -Action ALL
 ```

 **Asia Pacific**

 ```
-New-ComplianceSecurityFilter -FilterName "SPMultiGeo-Toyko" -Users ediscovery-tokyo@contoso.com -Region JPN -Action ALL
+New-ComplianceSecurityFilter -FilterName "SPMultiGeo-APC" -Users ediscovery-apc@contoso.com -Region APC -Action ALL
 ```

 Keep the following things in mind when using search permissions filters to search for content in multi-geo environments: